Chapter 43 BWV 18 Gleichwie der Regen und Schnee vom Himmel fällt

 Luther′s fervent desire to have the Word of God heard and understood by everyone led to his producing a German form of the Liturgy (1528/9) and Bach makes occasional use of it.
 One line of it may be found in C 41/5 from the second cycle, a rare interpolation of the full choir into a recitative structure.
 It is interesting to note that in that later example, the one phrase of the liturgy—-let Satan be trampled beneath our feet—-is marked by heavy and emphatic quaver movement in the bass line.
 The more expansive use of the litany in C 18/3 is marked by similar underpinning.
 This may have a particular symbolic purpose; it certainly serves to accentuate the importance of this prayer for protection.

 Bach appears to have been given an unprecedented thirty-eight lines of text and the only established contemporary musical structure which could deal with this effectively is the recitative.
 Any aria or chorus would become incoherent in an attempt to accommodate so many words and ideas.
-Whether it was Bach or his librettist who came up with the essential architecture of the movement is unknown but is seems inconceivable that Bach would have not had some input.
+Whether it was Bach or his librettist who came up with the essential architecture of the movement is unknown but is seems inconceivable that Bach would have not had positive input.
 The concept was to divide the liturgy into four sections each of which was to be preceded by an extended recitative:

 A recit (tenor) + liturgy — bars 1-19